 - The franchise has had hippocamps among the Little Ponies in the first, third, and fourth generations.
-They're usually called "seaponies", and are sometimes treated as an additional pony type in addition to the core trifecta of earth ponies, unicorns and pegasi.
+They're usually called "seaponies", and are sometimes treated as the fourth core pony type to the trifecta of earth ponies, unicorns and pegasi.

 - The second year of Generation 1 introduced three new types of ponies to diversify the all-Earth Pony cast of the first year, those being Unicorn Ponies, Pegasus Ponies, and Sea Ponies.
 Sea Ponies are seahorse-based Little Ponies and for years were the mermaid equivalent of Little Ponies.
 Then came the eleventh year, which coincided with the release of the Spin-Off My Pretty Mermaids, and the Fancy Mermaid Ponies hit the market.
 These are literally mermaid versions of Little Ponies.
 This leaves the Sea Ponies in a nice middle position between hippocamp and seahorse, because there's also one comic page that shows an actual, Pony Friends-style seahorse.
 Her design is distinct from that of the Sea Ponies.

 - Mermaid Ponies and mermaid versions of existing ponies were released at the end of Generation 3.5.